khimo/khimo.github.io/bli-guides/_help_drivers/FIBARO.md

 Connecting to the system
 -------------------------
-**Communication with Fibaro products is done through the Fibaro HomeCenter.** This implements an HTTP RESTful API.
+**Communication with Fibaro products it's made through the Fibaro HomeCenter.** This implements an HTTP RESTful API.
 The following is a list of configurations fields that the installer should define in order to establish the connection.

 Channel settings are: